 I love being the Butterfly Lady and owe my humble start to a Monarch caterpillar that led me on my own metamorphosis and migration.

 My friend, Judi, has created an absolute butterfly paradise in her backyard in Palm Bay, Florida, USA.
 She started butterfly gardening in 2008 in just one small section.
 Today her whole yard has been converted to a butterfly habitat that attracts a wide variety of butterflies.

 Monarchs (Danaus plexippus) find Tropical Milkweed (Asclepias curassavica) as well as native Swamp Milkweed (Asclepias incarnata).
 She has Dutchman’s Pipe (Aristolochia spp.) for the Polydamas Swallowtails (Battus polydamas) and Pipevine (Aristolochia spp.) for the Pipevine Swallowtails (Battus philenor).
 I even found a cute little Spicebush Swallowtail (Papilio troilus) caterpillar on her Spicebush (Lindera benzoin).

 A variety of flowers such as Pentas, Porterweed (Stachytarpheta jamaicensis) and Firebush (Hamelia patens) provide nectar for all these attractive native butterflies.

 Judi, with help from her husband, Greg, certainly has accomplished “brightening the world one butterfly at a time.”

-Check out her website where you can see more photos of her garden and find helpful information.
-Also visit and Like her Facebook page.
+Check out her Facebook page where you can see more photos of her garden and find helpful information.